Ideal Isar HE Fault codes & diagnostics

 L E

-Your boiler's main control computer is experiencing a communication error and cannot operate safely.
+Your boiler's internal computer is experiencing a communication error and cannot safely manage the heating process, causing the system to shut down.

 High Engineer only £250-450